Project kickoff meeting: 10-step guide for success

 10. Post-meeting to-dos

-Once you’ve held your project kickoff meeting, you’re ready to get started on your project work.
-The best way to maintain alignment and clarity after your project kickoff is to maintain a central source of truth and collaboration—like a work management tool.
-By sharing all of your work, status updates, and messages in one place, you can not only get team members on the same page—you can keep them there.
+Once you've held your project kickoff meeting, you're ready to start your project work.
+The best way to maintain alignment and clarity after your project kickoff is to use a central source of truth and collaboration, such as a work management tool.
+By sharing all of your work, status updates, and messages in one place, you can keep team members on the same page.

-Learn more about how Asana can help you organize work so your team knows what to do, why it matters, and how to get it done.
+Ready to run more effective projects from kickoff to completion?
+Get started with Asana to organize work so your team knows what to do, why it matters, and how to get it done.

 Create a kickoff meeting template